runatlantis/atlantis/runatlantis.io/docs/apply-requirements.md

 * Allow users to approve their own changes
 * Allow completion even if some reviewers vote "Waiting" or "Reject"
 * Reset code reviewer votes when there are new changes
-* Require a specfic merge strategy (squash, rebase, etc.)
+* Require a specific merge strategy (squash, rebase, etc.)

 ::: warning
 At this time, the Azure DevOps client only supports merging using the default 'no fast-forward' strategy.
 Make sure your branch policies permit this type of merge.